-The Sankaty Head Lighthouse, officially the Sankaty Head Light, is a beautiful red and white lighthouse located on the island’s east coast.
+The Sankaty Head Lighthouse, officially the Sankaty Head Light, is a beautiful red and white lighthouse on the island’s east coast.
 The lighthouse was first lit in 1850 and is still operational today.
-In 1987, this historic lighthouse was listed on the National Register of Historic places as the Sankaty Head Light.
+In 1987, this historic lighthouse was listed on the National Register of Historic Places as the Sankaty Head Light.

 The Great Point Lighthouse is located on the island’s northern tip, at Great Point.
 The current tower was built in 1784 and is a wooden structure with a white painted finish.
 The Great Point Lighthouse has the distinction of being the 7th oldest lighthouse in the United States.